 2002 - Future red Xabi Alonso won his first cap for Spain Under-21’s, playing alongside Pepe Reina in their 1-1 draw with the senior Andorra side in a testimonial match.
 On the same day, Milan Baroš won his first cap as a reds player, as the senior Czech Republic side beat Hungary 2-0 in a friendly in Cyprus.
 Vladimír Šmicer also played.

-2015 – Bobby Adekanye made his debut for the Dutch Under-16’s as they shared a goalless draw with the Netherlands in Portugal.
+2015 – Future red Bobby Adekanye made his debut for the Dutch Under-16’s as they shared a goalless draw with the Netherlands in Portugal.
+Meanwhile, future red Ozan Kabak played for Turkey Under-15’s in their 3-0 defeat of Serbia in Side.

 2018 – Future red Ki-Jana Hoever had a penalty saved in the shoot-out while winning his sixth and last cap for the Dutch Under-16’s after they drew 1-1 with Italy in Portugal, with the Italians triumphing 5-4.